rcs333/VAPiD/README.md

 `python vapid.py example.fasta example.sbt --online`

+**Example Usage (default reference database, no spellchecking and transfering 'gene' annotations as well as 'CDS' annotations**

+`python vapid.py example.fasta example.sbt --no_spell_check --all`

 `python vapid.py -h` prints out a list of arguments and some help information

 The metadata_loc argument is optional and if you don't provide a metadata location or if your sheet does not contain metadata for some sequences the program will prompt you for it.